 Misconception #4: All compositions are of the same monetary value.

 It is critical to remember the average person does not understand how music is made.
 They may think it takes months of grueling focus or they may think you’re simply arranging samples in a sequencer.
 The truth is… we do both of those things and we cannot allow clients to set unreasonable deadlines.
 It is up to us to set the rates.
 Longer content means more work (it’s not just copy/paste).
 Some jobs are quick and may only take a few hours and a computer.
 Others may require weeks and several outside resources.
 The article below outlays a good starting point for content creators.

 Misconception #5: All popular music is diatonic and in 4/4.

-This is perhaps the most harmful misconception of all because it is in fact the occasional non-diatonic colors that make Pop songs so tasty.
+This is perhaps the most harmful misconception of all because it is, in fact, the occasional non-diatonic colors that make Pop songs so tasty.
 I am not suggesting everyone should go out and write a micro-tonal piece or create their own tuning system (although I would love to hear it).
-But, one or two borrowed chords or a seamless key change may be exactly what a song needs to stand out and still “pop”.
-Keeping it cool.
-Keeping it subtle.
+But, one or two borrowed chords or a seamless key change may be exactly what a song needs to stand out and still “pop” — keeping it cool and keeping it subtle.

 Britney Spears’ Toxic borrows the “flat 2 major” chord from Phrygian repeatedly in the main theme – but it is not “in Phrygian”.
 Radiohead’s Everything In Its Right Place borrows the same chord.
 The famous cover of Tears for Fears, Mad World, by Michael Andrews follows a Dorian scale.
 You may have noticed Led Zeppelin has bars of 5/4 and 7/8 all over the place (The Ocean), but people still love it because they do it in a very functional way.